paulnicholsen27/starter_code_legit/26-intro-to-the-dom/lecture_notes.md

 - practice DOM manipulation on sample site.
 Build `addInstructor(firstName, lastName, email)`

-- start by console.log(tbody).  move script tag to head and show that it doesn't console.log; body doesn't exist yet when we called that
+- start by `console.log(tbody)`.  move script tag to head and show that it doesn't console.log; tbody doesn't exist yet when we called that

 - sketch out tree structure of table / row